wp-plugins/incrwd/readme.txt

 1. The Incrwd widget tab in retracted state (it's on the right edge).
 2. Expanded state, which results from clicking on the tab.
-3. Popup-style encouragement as users create rewarded activities.
+3. Real-time congratulatory message encouraging users to interact with site.
-4. Close-up of popup.
+4. Close-up of real-time congratulatory message.